 About: Action on Addiction is a national charity founded in 2007.
-As well as providing free telephone support, Action on Addiction also offers inclient treatment in London and in Wiltshire.
+As well as providing free telephone support, Action on Addiction also offers inpatient treatment in London and in Wiltshire.

 Phone: 0300 330 0659

-About: Addaction assist people suffering with drug and alcohol addiction.
+About: Addaction assists people suffering from drug and alcohol addiction.
 It helps these people alter their behaviour and make lasting changes to their lives so they are no longer dependant on drugs and alcohol.
-Addaction is based across the UK and it is the country's largest addiction charity.
+Addaction is based across the UK and it is the country’s largest addiction charity.